Here are 7 reasons people everywhere are re-evaluating the network marketing industry as a legitimate career path and wealth building strategy.

 Yes or no, that’s it.

 You couldn’t really say to yourself, this is a great idea in theory but what else is out there?

-Now people can research and seek out a company or upline they are interested in working with, then join and get started building something that fits for them.
-It’s also easier than ever to explore a company and the industry before making a decision.
+Now you can research and seek out a company or upline you are interested in working with, then join and get started building something that is a fit for you.

-Maybe your friend Joe is an idiot but once you do some research, you realize the company and compensation plan is excellent.
+Maybe your friend Joe is an idiot, but once you do some research, you realize the company and compensation plan is excellent.

 Sometimes idiots get lucky too.